pivotal/docs-tap/learning-center/install-learning-center.md

     If you already have a TLS secret, follow these steps **before deploying any workshop**:
     - Create the `learningcenter` namespace manually or the one you defined
-    - Copy the tls secret to the `learningcenter` namespace or the one you defined and use the `secretName` property as in this example:
+    - Copy the TLS secret to the `learningcenter` namespace or the one you defined and use the `secretName` property as in this example:

     ```yaml